Osprey Tempest 20 Review

 Tempest 20 Review – Materials

 The Tempest 20 is made with 70D and 100D nylon fabric.
-The bottom of the backpack and accents use 420HD Nylon Packcloth.
-The bottom fabric is tough, which is good since I tend to be tougher on my daypacks than I am on my multi-day backpacks.
+The bottom of the backpack and accents use a 420HD Nylon Packcloth.
+The base material is rigid, which is good since I tend to be tougher on my daypacks than on my multi-day backpacks.

 Seams are not sealed or taped on the Tempest 20, but the inside of the front pocket and the hydration sleeve are water-resistant.